-- Set the operating context, through policy and regulation, to support sustainable use of natural resources and optimize revenue generated by the natural resource sector. - Support the implementation of initiatives that contribute to a globally competitive and sustainable sector. - Include First Nations as a full partner in the forest sector through the First Nations Forest Sector Strategy. - Continue to build partnerships with local governments, other agencies and First Nations to identify sustainable resource development opportunities and support priority treaty and reconciliation initiatives. - Improve forest fibre utilization to support further manufacturing and bioenergy through Government's 'Beyond the Beetle: A Mid-Term Timber Supply Action Plan'. - Strengthen the contribution of B.C.'s historic places, including provincial heritage sites, to community identity, economic health, and environmental stewardship. - Develop, maintain and market a system of recreation sites and trails on Crown land to provide outdoor recreation opportunities for the public that create social, economic and environmental benefits for local communities and the Province.
+- Set the operating context, through policy and regulation, to support sustainable use of natural resources and optimize revenue generated by the natural resource sector. - Support the implementation of initiatives that contribute to a globally competitive and sustainable sector. - Include First Nations as a full partner in the forest sector through the First Nations Forest Sector Strategy. - Continue to build partnerships with local governments, other agencies and First Nations to identify sustainable resource development opportunities and support priority treaty and reconciliation initiatives. - Improve forest fibre utilization to support further manufacturing and bioenergy through Government's 'Beyond the Beetle: A Mid-Term Timber Supply Action Plan'. - Strengthen the contribution of B.C.'s historic places, including provincial heritage sites, to community identity, economic health, and environmental stewardship. - Develop, maintain and market a system of recreation sites and trails on Crown land to provide outdoor recreation opportunities for the public that create social, economic and environmental benefits for local communities and the Province. - Collaborate with industry and ministries to focus the B.C.
+Resort Strategy on enabling success of existing all-season resorts.

-Performance Measure 10: Government revenue derived from the use of Crown land and natural resources.
+Performance Measure 10:

+Government revenue derived from the use of Crown land and natural resources.